 - To be safe always carry hail damage mats.
 There are plenty on the market providing hail protection cover for your car.
-This one large size for ample protection.

 - Choose a car cover that has the most padding.
 The extra cost is worth it as it will protect it from the hail.